 Keeping your energy levels up is crucial when you’re on the job.
 However, finding the time to sit down and eat isn’t always easy.
 Keeping something small to snack on, like a granola bar, is perfect for those times when you need a pick-me-up.
 Bringing a water bottle with you will also help keep you hydrated, even as you’re moving back and forth across the hospital.
 You might want to keep some gum in your pockets, too, so you can keep your breath nice and clean.

 After a long shift, coming back to a dead phone is always a bummer, so bringing a phone charger with you will make sure that won’t happen.
 Having a charged phone is always useful, especially when you’re in a new area and are still getting the lay of the land.

 Spare Toiletries/OTC Medicine

 It helps to have a way to freshen up during or after an especially tough shift.
-That is why nurses will bring things like deodorant, toothpaste, and a toothbrush to their shifts.
+That is why travel nurses will bring things like deodorant, toothpaste, and a toothbrush to their shifts.
 This gives them a chance to feel nice and refreshed and is particularly helpful if you’ve got a long shift.
 As for dealing with the aches and pains that come with the job, bringing some ibuprofen is a great solution.

 When it comes to travel nursing, it’s key to prepare ahead of time.
 Bringing useful items like these with you will help you power through the day, even when things get hectic.
-Do you have any useful items you bring to your shifts that didn’t make our list?
+Do you have any useful items you bring to your travel nurse shifts that didn’t make our list?
 Comment them below.